Meet Getwid: WordPress Gutenberg Blocks by MotoPress

 When it comes to choosing a Gutenberg blocks add-on, it’s not only the number of blocks that matters.
 So what have we done differently?
 What best practices have we followed?
 Here are some basic principles underlying Getwid:

-- A great number of useful custom blocks (24+ blocks so far).
+- A great number of useful custom blocks (34+ blocks and counting).
 Of course, we’ve tried to include maximum blocks in order to make the plugin a one-stop solution for many website building purposes.
 However, if you lack any block, Getwid can be easily used with other third-party Gutenberg plugins and core Gutenberg WordPress blocks.

 - Multiple little tricks to handle the styling better: minified CSS in the effort to keep your website fast-loading.